ismailjacoby/JobTracker/README.md

   - View a comprehensive list of all applications.
   - View detailed information for each application.
   - Update or remove applications as needed.
+- **Application Tracking**:
-- **Application Tracking**: Users can see statistics about their job applications, including the total number of applications submitted, how many have been rejected, and other useful insights.
+  - Users can see statistics about their job applications, including the total number of applications submitted, how many have been rejected, and other useful insights.
-- **User Roles**:
-  - Admins can manage users by deactivating accounts or promoting users to admin status.
-  - Security features to ensure that users can only view their own applications.

-## Technology Stack

-- **Frontend**: Bootstrap, Angular
-- **Backend**: Spring Framework
-- **Database**: PostgreSQL